 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Minnesota is 245,360 – at 4.5% of the total population of Minnesota.
+According to the most recent American Community Survey, the Asian population in minnesota is 260,797 - at 4.7% of the total population of minnesota.

-We broke down the most recent census data to determine the cities in Minnesota with the largest Asian population in 2018:
+Here are the cities in minnesota with the largest Asian population in 2020:

-Brooklyn Park took the number one over all spot for the largest Asian in Minnesota for 2018.
-17.95% of Brooklyn Park identify as Asian.
+Which city in minnesota had the largest Asian population?
+St. Paul took the number one over all spot for the largest Asian in minnesota for 2020.
+18.36% of St. Paul identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Minnesota With The Largest Asian Population For 2018
+How We Determined The Cities In minnesota With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - American Indian and Alaska Native alone*

 - Asian alone*